Filing Your Income Taxes

 Corporate Tax Return Deadline

 Incorporated businesses, including C corporations but not S corporations, are required to file IRS Form 1120, the U.S. Corporation Income Tax Return, for calendar-year returns or the first yearly installment of estimated income.

 - Form 1120 filing deadline: April 18, 2022

 S Corporations Tax Return Deadline

 Businesses that are legally established as S corporations are required to file IRS Form 1120-S, the U.S. Income Tax Return for an S Corporation, for calendar-year returns.

 - Form 1120-S filing deadline: March 15, 2022

 Partnership Tax Return Deadline

 Businesses established as partnerships are required to file IRS Form 1065, the U.S. Return of Partnership Income.

 - Form 1065 filing deadline: March 15, 2022

 Estates Tax Return Deadline

-Executors of estates must file IRS Form 706, the United States Estate [and Generation-Skipping Transfer] Tax Return, for tax year 2020 for gross estates that total more than $11.58 million.
-This threshold is adjusted for tax-exempt gift exclusions and any applicable exemptions, and it's indexed for inflation so it can increase annually.
+Executors of estates must file IRS Form 706, the United States Estate [and Generation-Skipping Transfer] Tax Return for gross estates that total more than $11.7 million in 2021.
+This threshold is adjusted annually to keep pace with inflation.
+It's the balance remaining for tax-exempt gift exclusions and any applicable exemptions

 - Form 706 filing deadline: Within nine months after the decedent's death, although a six-month extension is available

 Trusts and Estates Tax Deadline